-The Athletic Training Program at UNC is a challenging 5 semester program in which students develop practical athletic training skills through a clinically focused curriculum.
-Enrolled students will have the opportunity to obtain supervised, hands-on clinical experiences with the 19 varsity sport teams at UNC as well as at various affiliate sites including out-patient clinic and high school settings.
+The Master of Science in Athletic Training Program at UNC is a challenging two (2) year program in which students develop practical athletic training skills through a clinically focused curriculum.
+Enrolled students will have the opportunity to obtain supervised, hands-on clinical experiences with the 19 varsity sport teams at UNC as well as at various affiliate sites potentially including but not limited to professional sport settings, out-patient & hospital based clinic settings, secondary school settings, and various other emerging settings.

 The athletic training program at the University of Northern Colorado is a rigorous and intense program that places specific requirements and demands on the students enrolled in the clinical program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
 The technical standards set by the AT Program establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency (the Commission on Accreditation of Athletic Training Education [CAATE]).
 All students admitted to the University of Northern Colorado's AT Program must read, understand, and agree to the technical standards document.